karb94/neoscroll.nvim/README.md

 store a garbage random value instead of inheriting the global value of the option.
 This is a [reported Neovim bug](https://github.com/neovim/neovim/issues/13964).
-Therefore Neoscroll will use the global `scrolloff` value by default..
+Therefore Neoscroll will use the global `scrolloff` value by default.
 If you want Neoscroll to use the local `scrolloff` value then set the Neoscroll option `use_local_scrolloff` to `true` but make sure you set the local `scrolloff` explicitly either in you init file or at runtime.